DiyEasyProjects/DiyEasyProjects.github.io/pages/body-fat-inferno.md

 I went through the diet plan I followed in the {{page.title}} and wrote down exactly what to buy for the entire program - even in weekly portions.
 You're getting a full shopping list that you can immediately print out and take with you to get in and out of the grocery store in 15 minutes (and for cheap!).

-<a class="order-button" href="{{page.gumroad}}">ADD TO CART</a>
+{% include buy-button.html %}

 <h3 class="center red bold margin-bottom">Would You Like To "Test Drive" This Entire Program?</h3>

 I know this fitness program works and you'll see that within one week of following it.

-And to prove that, <u>I want to let you test drive it for a full 60 days.</u>
+And to prove that, <u>I want to let you test drive it for a full {{page.money-back}} days.</u>

 Try out the {{page.title}} today, bust ass with it and really apply yourself.
-And any time within the first 60 days - if you're not completely satisfied with it or you don't think it's working (no way that could happen if you follow it) then I'll send you back every penny and we part as friends.
+And any time within the first {{page.money-back}} days - if you're not completely satisfied with it or you don't think it's working (no way that could happen if you follow it) then I'll send you back every penny and we part as friends.

 <strong>You really have nothing to lose and everything to gain...</strong>